-Bergen came to CU-Boulder from Marquette University, where she served as dean of the J. William and Mary Diederich College of Communication.
-During her time at Marquette, Bergen spearheaded major academic initiatives focused on improving student learning through partnerships with professionals to create high-impact journalism.
+Bergen came to CU-Boulder from Marquette University, where she was dean of the J. William and Mary Diederich College of Communication.
+During her tenure at Marquette, she spearheaded initiatives focused on partnering professionals and students to create high-impact journalism and improve learning.